 Avoid an early wake up – If you’re not a fan of waking up at 3am then this reason alone is enough to choose sunset over sunrise!
 Instead of rushing to the summit while you’re still in a sleepy daze, you can wake up when you please and spend a relaxed day at the beach.

-You can then make your way up to the summit of Haleakala on your own time and perhaps go early to see the visitor’s centre and explore the crater before sunset.
+You can then make your way up to the summit of Haleakala on your own time and perhaps go early to see the visitor’s center and explore the crater before sunset.

 Stargazing – Another great thing about watching the sunset is that you can stay a little while longer to watch the stars.
 Due to the high elevation of Haleakala and minimal light pollution, the skies are pristine and clear making it the ideal place to stargaze.